AlexELEC/docs.dev/content.en/docs/tvlink/docs/settings.md

 + downloading segment 3 – «HLS segment timeout»
 + getting a new segment list – «General HTTP timeout»
 + downloading segment 4 – «HLS segment timeout»
++ getting a new segment list – «General HTTP timeout»
 + downloading segment 5 – «HLS segment timeout»
-+ downloading segment 6 – «HLS segment timeout»
-+ getting a new segment list – «General HTTP timeout»

 and so on…